SysKitTeam/docs-insights/getting-started/index.md

 __Alerts__

 The moment you added a new farm the data collection started.
 But, it will take a couple of minutes for the servers to initialize and the application to start displaying data.
 This usually takes a few minutes.
-In the mean time you can check our predefined performance counters thresholds.
+In the meantime you can check our predefined performance counters thresholds.
 Navigate to the Alerts page and click [Manage Alerts.](#internal/how-to/manage-alerts) You can change them to best suits your needs, Also you can disable them completely and you will not be notified on that particular counter.
-While on the Manage Alerts form, notice the Events and SharePoint Status tabs.
+While on the Manage Alerts form, notice the Events, SharePoint Status and Page Performance tabs.
 If you wish to be notified when something on your farm goes wrong create a new Events Alert.
-Also, if you are interested to know when a particular SharePoint site goes down, enable the feature in the SharePoint status tab.
+If you are interested to know when a particular SharePoint site goes down, enable the feature in the SharePoint status tab.
 Notice that checking the status of the SharePoint Timer Service and the Central Administration are enabled by default.
+Also, you can monitor the Page Performance of your SharePoint sites, such as their Page Response Time.

 After all that is done you can start observing the collected data.

 ## Home
 - The SysKit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.
+If you have multiple farms you will be able to select a farm from which you want to see the general performance.
+You can also see the general performance of each server within the chosen farm.
-Event Viewer index metrics are shown per farm.
-If you are monitoring multiple SharePoint farms, the farm select option will be available.
+On the right, when the farm is selected, Server Status and Event Viewer index metrics are shown.
 Metrics shown here will change depending on the selected farm.
+Underneath you can see the Alerts, which shows you the latest alerts on the servers within the farm.
 On the right hand side you can see a quick glance of the overall server health.
+Next to the alerts you can also see CPU Utilization of the top 3 servers, Disk Space usage of the top 3 disks, SharePoint Services Status and Page Response.

 ![Home Dashboard](#img/home-dashboard.png)